casually-coding/Calculator/README.md

-Basic calculator wriiten in C#
+Basic calculator written in C#